School Consolidation FAQs

 What is the latest update regarding Elementary School Consolidation?

-As of June 17, 2025, the Board of Trustees rescinded the resolution that would have closed Flowery Elementary School at the end of the 2025-2026 school year.
+On June 17, 2025, the Board of Trustees rescinded the resolution that would have closed Flowery Elementary School at the end of the 2025-2026 school year.
 The original resolution, passed on May 8, 2025, had designated Flowery Elementary for closure and proposed relocating its Dual Immersion program to either El Verano or Sassarini Elementary, or to another campus as part of a TK-2 and 3-5 grade split.
-This initial decision was contingent upon three conditions:
+This initial decision was contingent upon three conditions: 1.)
+Revised attendance boundaries, 2.)
+A transition plan for students and families, 3.)
+A review under the California Environmental Quality Act (CEQA).
+The Board's decision to rescind the resolution on June 17 came after they reviewed new information regarding these conditions and requirements.

 -